yashrajillusion/Udemy-Clone/udemy-clone/README.md

 In the project directory, you can run:
 ## There is Two Directory
-1. Server that contains backend code
+1. udemy-clone/src/server that contains backend code
-2. Src it contains Frontend
+2. udemy-clone/src it contains Frontend

 ### `npm start`